dietrichl-cyber/larsdietrich.github.io/cv.md

 **Postdoctoral Researcher (on part-time basis, 4 h/w)**
 Institute for Crop Science and Resource Conservation<br>
-Department of Biology and Chemistry<br>
+Faculty of Agricultural, Nutritional, and Engineering Sciences<br>
 University of Bonn (Germany)<br>
 (08/2023–08/2025)